This article is directed to icon designers contributing to Iconfinder who are willing to take action to improve their icon sales.

 Keep an eye on the comment section under your icon sets.
 It is not uncommon for users to ask for some additions to the already existing icon sets.
 Since this is direct feedback from the users, this is one of the best insights you can get on what might be missing.
 Offering a consistent icon set with a complete set of icons that users need will distinguish you from the rest of the icon sets in that category.
 Also, your customers can contact you for specific projects they need your design skills for.
 It is a good source of opportunities, so keep your ears open.

-Have many icon sets or larger icon sets consistent in style and themes.
-Having a broad offer of icons that are consistent between each other is a great thing.
-This way, even the pickiest users will be able to find a group of icons that they can use on the same website without worrying about them not matching.
+Having large icon families offers a broad supply of icons that are consistent between each other.
+This way, even the pickiest customers will be able to find a bunch of icons that they can use on the same website without worrying about them not matching.

-Have the same icon sets in many different styles.
+Have the same icon sets in different styles can be helpful.
 This has to do with the #1 above.
 Having a variation of the same icon in several style also increases the total number of icons you offer and the chances a user will like any of the different styles you offer.
+However, it is important to be mindful about this one, as too many variations can clutter the marketplace with too similar content and may be a reason for rejection of the icon set.
+Read more about Variations.